-The opening angle in the horizontal plane between AB and C5 lines was measured as 114 microrad less than 180 degrees and we set the J-ARC rotation to symmetrically share the mismatch between the tangent of J-ARC and the straight lines, 57 microrad at each end, resulting in the rotation angle 180.007 degrees, as shown in Fig. 12.49.
+The opening angle in the horizontal plane between AB and C5 lines was measured as 114 microrad less than 180 degrees and we set the J-ARC rotation to symmetrically share the mismatch between the tangent of J-ARC and the straight lines, 57 microrad at each end, resulting in the rotation angle 180.007 degrees, as shown in Fig. 11.49.

-The LTR and RTL lines are made referring to the G4' point near the down end of the unit 28 girder and the upstream points along the linac in the region over 20 meters or so.
-These reference point and angles were set by measuring the laser QPD in the C5 line mentioned above.
+The LTR and RTL lines are made referring to the G4' point near the down end of the unit #2-8 girder and the upstream points along the linac in the region over 20 meters or so.
+These reference points and angles were set by measuring the laser QPD in the C5 line mentioned above.

-Figure 12.48: Linac configuration and the coordinate system for alignment presentation.
+Figure 11.48: Linac configuration and the coordinate system for alignment presentation.
 It consists of the two straight lines, the first AB line and the second C5 line, and the 180 degree ARC, called J-ARC, connecting two straight lines.
 Typical coordinate system at each representative point in the linac is shown in the figure.

-12.7.4 Nominal hard ware setting mechanism and new features for SuperKEKB
+11.7.4 Nominal hardware setting mechanism and new features for SuperKEKB

-The configuration of the accelerating structures sitting on a unit girder of 8.5 m is the same as KEKB and shown in Fig. 12.50.
+The configuration of the accelerating structures sitting on a unit girder of 8.5 m is the same as KEKB and shown in Fig. 11.50.
 Sub-support planes (green plates in the figure) are precision set by the laser tracker with respect to the two reference points (red dots in the figure) at both ends of the girder shown.
 The introduction of these reference points is one of the new features for the SuperKEKB.
 These points are well aligned to the laser QPD system.
 The structures are mechanically set at 300 mm above the plate and at 120 mm from the reference bar precisely set on the plane.

 Another new feature is the direct measurement of the accelerator structure position by the laser tracker w.r.t. the reference points of the girder.
-Typical pictures for the reflector setting are shown in Fig. 12.51 (left), where the reflector is precisely mounted on top of the coupler body of the accelerating structure.
-Many old-Q magnets, used for
+Typical pictures for the reflector setting are shown in Fig. 11.51 (left), where the reflector is precisely mounted on top of the coupler body of the accelerating structure.
+Many old quadrupole magnets, used for KEKB, sit on the independent girders which are aligned w.r.t. the adjacent accelerator unit girders by extending the arms and positioned by pin mechanism.
+The same new feature for the alignment of these magnets is that a precision base for setting the tracker reflector is mounted on each magnet yoke as shown in Fig. 11.51 (right).
+Then we can measure the magnet position directly by using the tracker w.r.t. any reference points nearby.

-Figure 12.49: Relationship among straight lines and turn around.
+Figure 11.49: Relationship among straight lines and turn around.
 Figure (a) shows the vertical configuration, while (b) shows the horizontal configuration.